-The ultimate total fertility rates (TFRs) assumed for the 2024 Trustees Report are 2.1, 1.9, and 1.6 children per woman for the low-cost, intermediate, and high-cost alternatives, respectively.
-These rates are 0.1 child per woman lower than the ultimate TFRs assumed in the 2023 Trustees Report.
+The ultimate total fertility rates (TFRs) assumed for the 2025 Trustees Report are 2.10, 1.90, and 1.60 children per woman for the low-cost, intermediate, and high-cost alternatives, respectively.
+These rates are the same as the ultimate TFRs assumed in the 2024 Trustees Report.
+However, the year in which the ultimate TFRs are reached has been extended from 2040 in the 2024 Trustees Report to 2050 in the 2025 Trustees Report.
+Extending the ultimate year from 2040 to 2050 decreases the long-range actuarial balance by about 0.11 percent of taxable payroll.

 There was a sharp drop in the historical TFR, from a level of 2.12 in 2007 to a level of 2.00 in 2009 and 1.85 in 2013.
 This drop was likely largely due to the persistent effects of the 2007-09 recession on employment opportunity.
-The TFR increased slightly to 1.87 in 2014, then decreased each year from 2015 through 2019, from 1.85 in 2015 to 1.71 in 2019.
-The TFR decreased to 1.64 in 2020 and then increased slightly to 1.66 in 2021.
-The decreases in 2015 through 2020 may be partially due to lagging growth in average wages and "tempo" effects as women are waiting to have children until older ages.
+The TFR increased slightly to 1.86 in 2014, then decreased each subsequent year through 2020, to a level of 1.64.
+The TFR then increased slightly to 1.66 in 2021 and 2022.
+The decreases in 2015 through 2020 may be partially due to "tempo" effects1 as women are waiting to have children until older ages.

-Final data from the National Center for Health Statistics (NCHS) produce a TFR of 1.66 for 2022.
-The 2023 TFR is estimated to be 1.64, based on preliminary data from various states.
+Final data from the National Center for Health Statistics (NCHS) produce a TFR of 1.62 for 2023.
+The 2024 TFR is estimated to be 1.62, based on provisional data from NCHS.
+These updated data and the resulting change in the transition path decrease the long-range actuarial balance by about 0.02 percent of taxable payroll.

-For the 2024 Trustees Report, the Trustees assume that the TFR will ultimately rise to an average level of 1.9 by 2040, consistent with an ultimate completed cohort fertility rate of 1.9.
-This assumption is consistent with the continued and persistent expectation among women of childbearing age that they will ultimately have more than two children on average (with the understanding that actual numbers of births typically fall slightly short of expectations).
-Given the continued lower TFRs in recent years, lower TFRs in high immigrant source countries such as Mexico, increased utilization of more effective birth control, other societal changes including lower marriage rates, and possible concerns about economic opportunity for the future, the Trustees decreased the assumed ultimate TFRs by 0.1 child per woman.
+For the 2025 Trustees Report, the Trustees assume that the TFR will ultimately rise to a level of 1.90 by 2050, consistent with an ultimate completed cohort fertility rate of 1.90.
+This assumption is consistent with the continued and persistent expectation among women of childbearing age that they will ultimately have more than two children on average (with the understanding that actual numbers of births typically fall slightly short of expectations and the fact that recent surveys indicate some reduction in expectations compared to prior surveys).
+The Trustees extended the year of attaining ultimate TFRs from 2040 to 2050, reflecting the expectation that TFRs will recover relatively slowly from current low levels.